Overview

 Chat Messages

 The chat endpoint is the primary way to interact with Suada.
-Each chat request can include:
+Each chat request can include:- A message (required)

 - Chat history (optional)